-Summary: An Aboriginal rock shelter in Wollemi National, which contain over 40 motifs, including a number of deity figures.
+Summary: An Aboriginal rock shelter in Wollemi National Park, which contains over 100 motifs, including a number of deity figures.

 Informally named the “Goddess Cave” after a striking figure which is likely to be a spiritual being, this low and long Aboriginal rock art shelter in the Wollemi National Park contains over 40 motifs.
 The motifs include a number of unusual figures in red, yellow, black and white, which are often superimposed.